 Road trip essentials for your family

 If you’re anything like us with a burgeoning trunk and bags under our feet, you know how messy and chaotic the car can get!
-Here are the essentials we keep within easy reach for a safe and comfortable journey.
+Here are the travel essentials and personal items we keep within easy reach for a safe and comfortable journey.

 First Aid Kit

 Yup, anywhere you’re headed with kids we know just how important it is to bring a basic first aid kit along.
 We talk in much greater detail about what gets packed in our family first aid kit over here.